JasDevelops/DojoDB/README.md

 **GET /movies/:title**: Fetches a movie by its title.
 **GET /movies/release-year/:year**: Fetches all movies by their release year.
 **GET /actors/:name**:Fetches movies featuring a specific actor.
-**GET /genres/:name**: Fetches movies belonging to a specific genre.
+**GET /genres/:name**: Fetches movies belonging to a specific genre and extra information on the genre.
-**GET /directors/:name**: Fetches movies directed by a specific director.
+**GET /directors/:name**: Fetches movies directed by a specific director and extra information on the director.
+**GET /search/:searchterm**: Fetches search for Movies, Actors, Directors, Genres, or Release Year.
-**POST /users**: Registers a new user with a username, email, password, and optional birthday.
+**POST /signup**: Registers a new user with a username, email, password, and optional birthday.
 **PUT /users/:username**: Updates the user profile by username, with optional fields like newUsername, newEmail, newPassword, and newBirthday.
 **PUT /users/:username/favourites/:movieID**: Adds a movie to the user's favorites list by movie ID.
 **POST /login**: Logs in a user by email and password, returns a JWT token.